 Program type Description Research evidence HS OSY Registered apprenticeship (RA) Required by the U.S. Department of Labor to have five components: 1) business involvement, 2) structured on-the-job training, 3) related, classroom-based instruction, 4) monetary compensation, including wage increases as skills are gained, and 5) nationally recognized occupational credential.
 109 There is strong evidence that Registered Apprenticeship programs increase employment rates as well as short-term and lifetime earnings.
-110 х Pre-apprenticeship Pre-apprenticeship programs are designed specifically to assist individuals who do not meet Registered Apprenticeship entry requirements prepare to enter and complete those programs.
+110 X Pre-apprenticeship Pre-apprenticeship programs are designed specifically to assist individuals who do not meet Registered Apprenticeship entry requirements prepare to enter and complete those programs.
 111 Programs are designed in coordination with Registered Apprenticeship program sponsors.
-112 X X Youth apprenticeship (YAP) Provide students with on-the-job training and related coursework.
+112 There is little research on whether or not pre-apprenticeships actually increase completion of Registered Apprenticeships or improve other outcomes, particularly for high school and OSY. × X Youth apprenticeship (YAP) Provide students with on-the-job training and related coursework.
 YAP often meet the same criteria as Registered Apprenticeships-such as paid work experience and a nationally recognized credential-but are designed specifically for those who are still in high school at the outset of the program.
-113 Although there is significant evidence about the efficacy of apprenticeships generally, there is little rigorous research on the efficacy of youth apprenticeships in the United States. x These programs for OSY generally take two primary forms: Programs in which young people work for wages or stipends, combined with education, training, and supportive services 1.
-Participants typically work in small crews on projects designed to benefit the environment or community, such as building affordable housing, planting trees, or maintaining transportation infrastructure.
+113 Although there is significant evidence about the efficacy of apprenticeships generally, there is little rigorous research on the efficacy of youth apprenticeships in the United States. × These programs for OSY generally take two primary forms: Programs in which young people work for wages or stipends, combined with education, training, and supportive services Participants typically work in small crews on projects designed to benefit the environment or community, such as building affordable housing, planting trees, or maintaining transportation infrastructure.
 Programs also provide a mix of academic instruction, training in occupational and work-readiness skills, mentoring, and supportive services.
 Research supporting this approach includes the following: • YouthBuild 114 increases receipt of high school equivalency credentials.
-115 x 2.
+115 X 2.
 After intensive training in occupational and work-readiness skills, participants are placed in internships with external organizations.
 Internships are often in technology-related fields.
 Programs also provide supportive services.
-Research supporting this approach includes the following: Year Up116 demonstrates long-term increased earnings for program participants as a result of increased hourly wages and hours worked.117 Per Scholas118 increases participant post-program employment rates and earnings.119 x
+Research supporting this approach includes the following: • Year Up 116 demonstrates long-term increased earnings for program participants as a result of increased hourly wages and hours worked.
+117 • Per Scholas 118 increases participant post-program employment rates and earnings.
+119 X

-We include school-based enterprise and summer youth employment in the table because they are common work-based learning programs.
+^{} We include school-based enterprise and summer youth employment in the table because they are common work-based learning programs.
 However, we do not further elaborate on these programs because we could not determine from research and practice that creating and supporting a relationship with an adult is inherent in the program design.